 What are some of the benefits at Hutch?

 Ensuring that Hutch is an amazing place to work is really important to us.
-And we were super proud to receive a Best Place to Work award from gamesindustry.biz in 2020, which took into account our working practices and benefits.
+And we're super proud to have received a Best Place to Work award from gamesindustry.biz for the last 3 years in a row!.

 Our current benefits include:

 Mental Health coaching– We offer bi-weekly coaching sessions to ensure the team have support if and when they need it.

 Private medical insurance– We offer medical insurance, plus access to remote GPs.

 Enhanced Maternity/Paternity– We want to support people if they wish to have a family, therefore we offer an enhanced package (more than the minimum government allowance), so you can enjoy more time off with your family.

 Performance Bonus– Everyone at Hutch is eligible for an annual bonus based on the company’s performance.
 We want our employees to share in our success.
 This is trending upwards year on year and offers a great annual payment.